 The message of Opus Dei urges us to strive for the transformation of the world through work.
 This also includes having compassion, like the Samaritan, as a requirement of love, which brings the law (“what is required”) to its fullness.
 Love makes our freedom ever more willing and ready to do good.

-St. Josemaría wrote, in a letter dated 1942: “The generalization of social remedies for the plagues of suffering or destitution — which make it possible to achieve humanitarian results today that could not have been dreamed of in other times — will never be able to supplant the efficacious tenderness, both human and supernatural, of immediate, personal contact with our neighbour; with this poor person in a neighbourhood nearby, with this sick person living in pain in an immense hospital [...].”
+St. Josemaría wrote, in a letter dated 1942: “The wider spread of social remedies for the plagues of suffering and destitution — which make it possible to achieve humanitarian results today that could not have been dreamed of in other times — will never be able to supplant the efficacious tenderness, both human and supernatural, of immediate, personal contact with our neighbour; with this poor person in a neighbourhood nearby, with this sick person living in pain in an immense hospital [...].”

-We have before us a vast panorama in the family and in society, and a person with a large heart will try earnestly to care for his elderly parents, to give alms, to take an interest in his neighbours’ problems, to pray for a friend overwhelmed with worry, to visit a sick relative in the hospital or at home, to stop and talk to a person he sees regularly who is living on the street, to listen patiently, etcetera, etcetera.
+We have before us a vast panorama in the family and in society, and those with a big heart will try earnestly to care for their elderly parents, to give alms, to take an interest in their neighbours’ problems, to pray for a friend overwhelmed with worry, to visit a sick relative in the hospital or at home, to stop and talk to a person they sees regularly who is living on the street, to listen patiently, etcetera, etcetera.

-In this daily cultivation of solidarity, we find ourselves with others, and so others’ needs also become a place of encounter between people of good will, Christians or non-Christians alike, united before situations of poverty and injustice.
+In this daily cultivation of solidarity, we find ourselves with others, and so others’ needs also become a place of encounter between people of good will, Christians or non-Christians alike, united in facing situations of poverty and injustice.

 This dialogue with necessity and vulnerability will surely bear fruit in greater sensitivity and a life of prayer close to the reality around us.
 We will be prepared to make decisions of greater personal austerity, avoiding consumerism, the lure of novelty, luxury... and we will know how to renounce unnecessary goods that, in our professional situation, we could perhaps afford.
 We will thus be receptive to personal change, to opening our ears to the Holy Spirit and listening to what he tells us through poverty.